oxanatish/blog/_posts/2018-10-26-example-content.md

 ---
 layout: post
-title: Example content
+title: Making a first contribution in Outreachy usability testing
 published: true
 ---
-## Making a first contribution in Outreachy usability testing.

 For my contribution I had to make a 5-person usability test, using a recent version of GNOME and analyze the results.